 To get involved, or to simply get more info, contact our ministries coordinator, Paul Schumacher.

-HOME - Who We Are - Sacramental Information - Ministries - Photo Album - La Sagrada Familia - I'M NEW - CONTACT - Parish Registration - Prayer Request - Mailing List - ELECTRONIC GIVING - EVENTS - FAITHGROUPS - JOHN PAUL II ACADEMY - RESOURCES - Parish Bulletin - Audio Homilies - John Paull II Academy - Pastor's Blog
+HOME - Who We Are - Sacramental Information - Ministries - Photo Album - La Sagrada Familia - I'M NEW - FAITH FORMATION - CONTACT - Parish Registration - Prayer Request - Mailing List - ELECTRONIC GIVING - EVENTS - FAITHGROUPS - JOHN PAUL II ACADEMY - RESOURCES - Parish Bulletin - Audio Homilies - John Paull II Academy - Pastor's Blog